-- 173 million feline and canine fur babies share their homes with 81 million households in the U.S., which account for ⅔ of the U.S. population;
+- 173 million feline and canine fur babies share their homes with 81 U.S. million households.
+This accounts for ⅔ of the U.S. population;

-- More than 50% of all cats and dogs killed in the U.S. can be found in California, Texas, North Carolina, Florida, and Louisiana;
+- More than 50% of all cats and dogs killed in the U.S. are in California, Texas, North Carolina, Florida, and Louisiana;

 - Only 2,126—or 44%—of shelters meet the benchmark for the no-kill philosophy; and

-- Euthanasia, housing concerns, financial problems, and the health or death of a caretaker and/or a family member are the reasons most frequently cited for surrendering a pet.
+- Euthanasia, housing concerns, financial problems, and a caretaker’s or family member’s health or death are the usual reasons for pet surrender.

-Evidently, there’s still plenty to be said when it comes to ensuring the welfare of animals in households and animal welfare organizations.
+Evidently, there’s still plenty to be said when it comes to ensuring the welfare of animals.

 Fortunately, professionals like Andrew Knight are lending a hand towards this noble cause.